mwganson/MeshRemodel/README.md

 ### Sketch radius precision
 This sets the precision to use when constraining radii (for circles and arcs) when creating sketches.
 These are integer values from -1 to 12.
 If -1, then no constraining of any radii occurs.
 If 0, then radii are constrained to maximum precision.
 If > 0, then radius constraints are rounded to that many digits precision, e.g. 1 results in 1.5, 2 in 1.49, 3 in 1.498, etc. Default: 1<br/>
 <br/>
+### Coplanar tolerance
+This sets the tolerance to use when determining which points lie on the same plane as the 3 selected points that define the plane.
+Higher numbers mean less restrictive results, producing more points, not all of which might be accepted as coplanar in later operations.
+This is not an issue when modeling within the sketcher using links to external geometry.
+It is recommened to not change the default unless you are missing some points that you think should be included or perhaps you are getting points that should not be included.
+The tolerance number represents the volume of a tetrahedron created using the 3 selected points and the point currently under consideration in cubic mm.
+Default: 0.001 mm^3
 #### Release notes:<br/>
 * 2019.08.20 (version 1.292)<br/>
 ** option to attach sketch concentrically to first selected object, if that is a circle or arc with Shift+Click.